Civil Partnership before a Notary

 The documents you must provide to the notary for the signing of the civil partnership deed are, at a minimum, the following:

-- Valid identification document: DNI of the members of the couple, passport or residence card if foreign
+• Valid identification document: DNI of the members of the couple, passport or residence card if they are foreign

-In Catalonia, the effects that would occur after the end of a couple's life together can be agreed upon in the public deed of a domestic partnership.
-It is recommended to process this alongside the domestic partnership deed, to establish the legal consequences of the breakup and to avoid conflicts in personal and property matters.
+In Catalonia, the effects that would occur after the end of a life as a couple can be agreed upon in the public deed of a domestic partnership.
+It is recommended to process it together with the domestic partnership deed, to establish the legal consequences of the breakup and to avoid conflicts in personal and property matters.
 Common matters in the breakup agreements include both minor children and the use of the home.

-More questions related to common-law marriage or stable partnership
+More questions related to common-law partnerships or stable couples

 De facto couples have various synonyms by which they are referred to both by the public and by the law, which sometimes uses different terms when referring to de facto couples.
 Thus, the terms de facto union, stable couple, and stable union are synonyms for de facto couples.